 Introduction

-The CIC Stack is a set of (Free) Open Source Software (FOSS) to provide a platform to setup and run community inclusion currencies.
+Grassroots Economics has written a set of (Free) Open Source Software (FOSS) to provide a platform to setup and run community asset vouchers.

 Technology Setup

-1. Open Source (CopyLeft) Software: Ensure that you trust the software being used and that even if it is open source now, that improvements and upgrades will remain open source.
+Ensure that you trust the software being used.
+Even if it is open source now, that improvements and upgrades will remain open source.

-4. Data Sharing: Given the consent of the community, anonymous transaction data can be recorded and displayed.
+Given the consent of the communities, anonymized transaction data can be recorded and displayed.

 The guiding principles for system design and contribution are described below with emphasis on software development and infrastructure:

-2. Avoid lock-ins: No part of the system should rely on and/or integrate with libraries or services that cannot be reasonably understood and/or adapted.
+1. Avoid lock-ins: No part of the system should rely on and/or integrate with libraries or services that cannot be reasonably understood and adapted.
 Nor should the work required to replace a component be unreasonable large as a result of external dependencies.
-Adaptable dependencies should expose an implemntable interface.
+Adaptable dependencies should expose an implementable interface.

 Architecture